Previous dayApril 12, 2026Next day

 28.8 km---AutoUSGS →

-A magnitude 2.0 seismic event took place 11 km W of Wasco, CA on April 12, 2026 at 20:11 UTC.
-The hypocenter lay at 28.8 km, placing this in the shallow crustal category.
+April 12, 2026 brought a magnitude 2.0 earthquake 11 km W of Wasco, CA, logged at 20:11 UTC.
+At a depth of 28.8 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 35.613°, -119.460°.
+The epicenter is at 35.613°, -119.460°.
 The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-12